Daron Acemoglu: Authoritarian countries

+Turkey

 Acemoglu opined that the Republic of Turkey, formed in 1923 by Atatürk, "is very continuous with the Ottoman Empire."
 Although the shift from empire to republic brought some positive changes, he argues, the model was largely maintained by the reformers who took power, citing a persistent concentration of power and economic activity.
 He suggests that the Republican period has been characterized by an unwillingness to accept ethnic minorities.
 In 2014, Acemoglu condemned the widespread anti-Armenian rhetoric in Turkish textbooks, and demanded that the books be pulled from circulation.

 Acemoglu has criticized Recep Tayyip Erdoğan and his government for its authoritarian rule.
 In a 2013 op-ed in The New York Times, following the crackdown of Gezi Park protests, Acemoglu wrote that "Even before the brutal suppression of the demonstrations, the belief that Turkey was on its way to becoming a mature democracy — a role model for the rest of the Middle East — had already become untenable."
 In a May 2014 op-ed in Foreign Affairs, Acemoglu wrote that the drift from democracy by Erdogan is lamentable, but an "almost predictable, stage of Turkey's democratic transition."
 In the late 2010s, Acemoglu often criticized Turkey's economic policies and consequently became popular with the opposition.